 If there is something Major League Soccer has enforced heavily during the last 10 years is it’s supporters' culture.
 Each team has a supporters group and some teams have up to three or four.
 Teams like the Seattle Sounders, Portland Timbers, D.C.
 United, and Atlanta United have helped highlight and showcase the strong supporters' culture and passion, there is for soccer in the United States.

-This ranking is based on the total number of social media followers each MLS team has, it does not mean that these teams are more popular than others when it comes to attendance or TV ratings, but it is an indicator of where each team's social footprint is at.
-You will be surprised to see that many initial MLS teams are far behind some of their recent counterparts, so some MLS marketing departments better get that awareness moving!
+The following ranking is based on the total number of social media followers each MLS team has, only taking Facebook, Twitter and Instagram into account.
+You will be surprised to see that many of the initial MLS teams are far behind some of their recent counterparts, so some MLS marketing departments better get that awareness moving!

 The new kid on the block Nashville SC entered MLS in 2020 and are going through the growing pains of an inaugural season.
 Their supporter's group “The Backline” make the most noise in their current home of Nissan Stadium, where the first game was attended by a record 59,069 fans.